measurement-kit/measurement-kit/doc/tutorial/unix.md

 ### make

 If configure succeeds, Measurement Kit is now configured to build on your system.
-To compile, run:
+To compile, make sure make is installed, and then run:

 ```
-make V=0
+make
 ```

-The `V=0` enables the silent build process, which is more readable than the standard super-verbose build process.

 Then, you may want to run Measurement Kit tests:

 ```
-make check V=0
+make check
 ```

 If all tests pass, Measurement Kit should work well on your system.